 // Research current political and economic factors which may affect your stay.

-The most popular assignments can receive up to 100 applications and with so many interested sitters to sift through, the home owner may get to the point where they read only the first few sentences of your email.
+The most popular sits can receive over 100 applications and with so many interested sitters to sift through, the homeowner may get to the point where they read only the first few sentences of your email.

 Make those first few lines count.

 // Read the owner’s advert thoroughly and make reference to an aspect of their listed requirements which will show them you’ve considered each aspect of their listing.